Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- Cincinnati has one win against the spread, and is 2-2 overall, at home this season.
+- At home this season, Cincinnati has one win against the spread and is 2-2 overall.

-- Cincinnati has gone over the total twice in four home games this year.
+- In four home games this season, Cincinnati has gone over the total twice.

-- Away from home, Pittsburgh is 2-2 overall and 3-1 against the spread.
+- On the road, Pittsburgh is 2-2 overall and 3-1 against the spread.

 - This year, in four away games, Pittsburgh has gone over the total once.